About Our Founder, Dr Erum Ilyas

 She is a Fellow of the American Academy of Dermatology, Diplomate of the American Board of Dermatology, Fellow of the American Society of Dermatologic Surgery, member of the Society for Pediatric Dermatology, Pennsylvania Academy of Dermatology, and Philadelphia Dermatological Society.

-Dr. Ilyas has presented nationally and authored several peer-reviewed journal articles and textbook chapters in addition to speaking at the Fashion Seminars course at Jefferson University.
-She has been quoted in the popular press including Oprah Magazine, Martha Stewart Living, Popsugar, Huffington Post, Refinery29, MSN, Men’s Health, Reader’s Digest over 100 times in less than 6 months.
+Dr. Ilyas has presented nationally and authored several peer-reviewed journal articles and textbook chapters in addition to speaking at the Fashion Seminars course at Jefferson University and participating in the fashion business course at Immaculata College.
+She has been quoted in the popular press including Oprah Magazine, Martha Stewart Living, Popsugar, Huffington Post, Refinery29, MSN, Men’s Health, Reader’s Digest hundreds of times.
 She has been voted Top Doctor by Main Line Today and Philadelphia Magazine for the past several years.
 She is married to Asif Ilyas, an Orthopaedic Surgeon at the Rothman Institute, and has 3 children.

-This clothing line is an extension of her experience as a dermatologist.
+This clothing line is an extension of her experience as a dermatologist and textile expertise.
 With the incidence of skin cancer still rising, it is her hope that more people will recognize and understand the need for daily sun protection.
-She started with women’s clothing and rapidly grew to include accessories and swimwear.
-She is introducing men’s and children’s clothing during the summer of 2019.
-The company started online in late 2017 and rapidly grew to start a flagship store in Wayne, Pennsylvania and is also featured at the Market @ Macy’s in Fort Lauderdale and Atlanta.
+AmberNoon launched online in late 2017 and rapidly grew to open a flagship store in Wayne, Pennsylvania and was also featured at the Market @ Macy’s in Fort Lauderdale and Atlanta.

 In 2020, she launched a diffusion line called AmberNoon II by Dr Erum Ilyas made exclusively for QVC.